Manmadedrummer/Morza-Island-Araxia-Server/README.md

 # Moraz-Island-Araxia-Server

-All the data for Moraz Island for the Araxia Server.
+All the data for Morza Island for the Araxia Server.

 Special thanks to NotCoffee418 and RStijin for the custom maps.
 - [NotCoffee418's Custom Maps](https://github.com/NotCoffee418/Custom-Maps): Custom Zones for World of Warcraft 3.3.5a by RStijn